OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - Orchard Recipes
 - Installing & Working with Orchard in WebMatrix
 - Exploring the dashboard
-- Installing and Downloading Themes
-- Installing and Downloading Modules
 - Manually Installing Orchard on IIS with SQL Server
 - DotNest : Orchard CMS Software as a service